bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-12-14-newsletter.md

   older address types like P2PKH addresses even in newer [descriptor][topic descriptors] wallets.
-While message signing is currently only possible for P2PKH addresses, efforts around [BIP322][topic generic signmessage] could allow for message signing across other address types.
+While message signing is currently only possible for P2PKH addresses, efforts around [BIP322][topic generic signmessage] could allow for message signing across other address types. {% assign timestamp="1:06:14" %}

 - [How do I set up a time-decay multisig?]({{bse}}116035) User Yoda asks how to set up a time-decaying multisig, a UTXO that is spendable with a broadening set of pubkeys over time.
-Michael Folkson provides an example using [policy][news74 policy miniscript] and [miniscript][topic miniscript], links to related resources, and notes the lack of user-friendly options currently.
+Michael Folkson provides an example using [policy][news74 policy miniscript] and [miniscript][topic miniscript], links to related resources, and notes the lack of user-friendly options currently. {% assign timestamp="1:09:07" %}

-- [When is a miniscript solution malleable?]({{bse}}116275) Antoine Poinsot defines what malleability means in the context of miniscript, describes static analysis of malleability in miniscript, and walks through the original question's malleability example.
+- [When is a miniscript solution malleable?]({{bse}}116275) Antoine Poinsot defines what malleability means in the context of miniscript, describes static analysis of malleability in miniscript, and walks through the original question's malleability example. {% assign timestamp="1:11:01" %}

 ## Releases and release candidates